How to Create a Sustainable Brand that Sticks to Its Roots

 Create a brand manifesto

-A brand manifesto is a collection of ideas, values, and principles meant to convey the brand’s essence.
+A brand manifesto is a collection of ideas, values, and principles to convey the brand’s essence.

-It should inspire people to feel something, and it should make them want to know more about the company and its products.
+It should inspire people to feel something and make them want to know more about the company and its products.

-A good brand manifesto can be thought of as a mission statement for a company’s brand identity.
-If you are designing your brand, it is essential to include the correct information in the manifesto.
+A good brand manifesto can be considered a mission statement for a company’s brand identity.
+When designing your brand, it is essential to include the correct information in the manifesto.

 Make sure the brand values are consistent

-Your brand is all about how the world perceives you, so it’s essential to get this right.
+Your brand is about how the world perceives you, so getting this right is essential.
 Your brand can only be effective if consistently delivered across media and touchpoints.

 You can make your brand values very clear, memorable, and consistent by using the following tactics:

 - Start with what you are trying to achieve.
 What are you trying to achieve with your business?
 How does your business deliver value to customers?
-Do you want to provide the best service to your clients or the best product at the lowest price?
+Do you want to provide your clients with the best service or product at the lowest price?

 - Make sure your brand values are clear.
 Is your brand about honesty, reliability, trust, and quality?
 What do you stand for?
 Can you show these values clearly?